giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 *"Mostly"*, because the latent representation of the image is aligned to the latent representation of the text, that went through the tokenizer and the transformer-encoder, while in most scenarios the encoded image is fed to a language model along freshly-embedded text tokens.

-In order to re-align visual tokens with the text tokens, and, optionnaly, compress, focus or select the visual information that will be forwarded to the language model, the encoded image tokens are processed by a "Visual Abstractor" model.
+In order to re-align visual tokens with the text tokens, and, optionally, compress, focus or select the visual information that will be forwarded to the language model, the encoded image tokens are processed by a "Visual Abstractor" model.

 ## Leveraging and aligning pretrained models with a "Visual Abstractor"